April is Testicular Cancer Awareness month. And, the men’s health advocates of The Movember Foundation want guys to get to “Know Thy Nuts.”

 About 70,000 men in the world annually receive a diagnosis of cancer of the testicles.
 According to the Mayo Clinic, it’s the most common cancer found in American males between ages 15 and 35.

-The good news: It’s still fairly rare, making up only 1% of all male tumor.
+The good news: It’s still fairly rare, making up only 1% of all male tumors.
 More good news: When discovered early on in a man, it is highly treatable and the survival rate is 95%.
 The bad news: Most of those guys most vulnerable to the disease don’t know how to check their boys downstairs.

 Online tool to help Know Thy Nuts